fleetdm/fleet/handbook/company/communications.md

-# Communication
+# Communications

-Fleet's [open-core](https://www.heavybit.com/library/video/commercial-open-source-business-strategies) style of communication is part of the company's DNA and essential to moving Fleet into the future.
+Fleet's [open-core](https://www.heavybit.com/library/video/commercial-open-source-business-strategies) style of communication and the [tools we use](https://docs.google.com/spreadsheets/d/170qjzvyGjmbFhwS4Mucotxnw_JvyAjYv4qpwBrS6Gl8/edit?usp=sharing) are part of the company's DNA and essential to moving Fleet into the future.

 ## Meetings